 - Can I afford to lose everything?

-Choosing the right fund for yourself can be difficult because Australia has many different types of trusts.
-The best way to decide is to do some research, find out what kind of investment options are available, and consider what details you’ll need to keep in mind regarding beneficiaries, trustees, and third parties.
-Particularly, you’ll need to understand the assets you own, be it business, investment, or family assets, and whether they stand to be lost in certain circumstances.
+The best way to decide is to research, find out what kind of investment options are available, and consider what details you’ll need to remember regarding beneficiaries, trustees, and third parties.
+Particularly, you’ll need to understand your assets, be it business, investment, or family assets, and whether they stand to be lost in certain circumstances.

-Key Takeaways on Trust Income
+Key Takeaways

 To sum up our side-by-side comparison to trusts in Australia, here are the main factors to keep top of mind: